causify-ai/tutorials/class_project_instructions/Projects/TPOT_Project_Description.md

 **Description**

-TPOT (Tree-based Pipeline Optimization Tool) is an automated machine learning library in Python that optimizes machine learning pipelines using genetic programming.
-It facilitates the selection of the best preprocessing techniques, algorithms, and hyperparameters for a given dataset.
-TPOT aims to simplify the model selection process while providing high-quality results.
+TPOT is an open-source Python library that automates the process of selecting and optimizing machine learning pipelines using genetic programming.
+It allows users to quickly build and evaluate models without the need for extensive manual tuning.
+Key features include:

-Technologies Used
-TPOT

-- Automates the process of pipeline optimization using genetic algorithms.
-- Supports various machine learning models and preprocessing techniques.
+- Automated machine learning (AutoML) to streamline model selection and hyperparameter tuning.
-- Allows users to export optimized pipelines as Python code for further customization.
+- Support for various classification and regression algorithms.
+- Visualization of the best pipeline, enhancing understanding of the model structure.
+- Integration with scikit-learn, ensuring compatibility with existing workflows.

 ---

-### Project 1: Predicting Housing Prices
+### Project 1: Predicting House Prices

 **Difficulty**: 1 (Easy)

+**Project Objective**:
-**Project Objective**: Build a model to predict housing prices based on various features such as location, size, and amenities.
-The goal is to minimize prediction error.
+Develop a model that predicts house prices based on various features such as location, size, and number of bedrooms.
+The goal is to optimize the model for the best accuracy using TPOT.

-**Dataset Suggestions**: Search for housing price datasets on Kaggle or open government data portals related to real estate.
+**Dataset Suggestions**:
+- Use the "Ames Housing Dataset" available on Kaggle: [Ames Housing Dataset](https://www.kaggle.com/datasets/prestonvong/austin-housing-dataset).

 **Tasks**:
-- Data Ingestion:
-  - Load the dataset and explore its structure using Pandas.
+- **Data Preprocessing**: Load the dataset and handle missing values and categorical variables.

-- Preprocessing:
-  - Handle missing values and perform feature scaling.

-- Model Optimization with TPOT:
+- **TPOT Configuration**: Set up TPOT with appropriate configurations for regression tasks.
-  - Use TPOT to automatically optimize the pipeline for predicting housing prices.
+- **Model Training**: Run TPOT to automatically find the best pipeline for predicting house prices.

-- Evaluation:
-  - Assess model performance using metrics such as Mean Absolute Error (MAE) and R-squared.
+- **Evaluation**: Assess model performance using metrics like RMSE (Root Mean Squared Error).

-- Visualization:
-  - Create visualizations to show predicted vs. actual prices using Matplotlib or Seaborn.
+- **Visualization**: Visualize the predicted vs. actual prices using Matplotlib.

-**Bonus Ideas (Optional)**:
-- Compare the performance of TPOT-optimized models against a baseline model (e.g., linear regression).
-- Experiment with feature engineering by creating new features based on existing ones.

 ---

-### Project 2: Customer Segmentation for Marketing
+### Project 2: Customer Churn Prediction

 **Difficulty**: 2 (Medium)

-**Project Objective**: Implement a clustering model to segment customers based on purchasing behavior.
-The aim is to identify distinct customer groups for targeted marketing strategies.

-**Dataset Suggestions**: Look for customer transaction datasets on Kaggle or public retail datasets available via government portals.
+**Project Objective**:
+Create a predictive model to identify customers likely to churn based on their usage patterns and demographics, optimizing for recall to minimize false negatives.

+**Dataset Suggestions**:
+- Use the "Telco Customer Churn" dataset available on Kaggle: [Telco Customer Churn](https://www.kaggle.com/datasets/blastchar/telco-customer-churn).

 **Tasks**:
-- Data Collection and Exploration:
-  - Import the dataset and conduct exploratory data analysis (EDA) to understand customer behaviors.

-- Feature Engineering:
+- **Data Exploration**: Analyze customer demographics and usage data to identify potential churn indicators.
-  - Create relevant features (e.g., frequency of purchases, average spending).
+- **Feature Engineering**: Create new features based on existing data (e.g., tenure categories, monthly charges).

-- Model Optimization with TPOT:
-  - Use TPOT to find the best clustering algorithm and preprocessing steps for customer segmentation.
+- **TPOT Pipeline Optimization**: Use TPOT to automate the search for the best classification pipeline.

-- Evaluation:
-  - Evaluate the clustering results using silhouette scores and visualize clusters with PCA or t-SNE.
+- **Model Evaluation**: Evaluate the model using confusion matrix and recall score.

-- Reporting:
-  - Summarize customer segments and suggest marketing strategies based on findings.

-**Bonus Ideas (Optional)**:
-- Test different clustering techniques manually (e.g., K-Means, DBSCAN) and compare results with TPOT.
-- Incorporate demographic data to enhance segmentation.
+- **Insights Generation**: Generate insights on key features contributing to customer churn.

 ---

-### Project 3: Sentiment Analysis on Product Reviews
+### Project 3: Image Classification of Handwritten Digits

 **Difficulty**: 3 (Hard)

-**Project Objective**: Develop a sentiment analysis model to classify product reviews as positive, negative, or neutral.
-The goal is to optimize the pipeline to achieve high accuracy in sentiment classification.

-**Dataset Suggestions**: Utilize product review datasets available on Kaggle or HuggingFace Datasets, focusing on reviews from e-commerce platforms.
+**Project Objective**:
+Build a robust model to classify handwritten digits from images, optimizing for accuracy and computational efficiency using TPOT.

+**Dataset Suggestions**:
+- Use the "MNIST Handwritten Digits" dataset available via the TensorFlow Datasets: [MNIST Dataset](https://www.tensorflow.org/datasets/community_catalog/huggingface/mnist).

 **Tasks**:
-- Data Acquisition:
-  - Download and preprocess the dataset, ensuring text is clean and formatted properly.
+- **Data Loading**: Load and preprocess the MNIST dataset, including normalization and resizing if necessary.

-- Text Vectorization:
-  - Implement techniques such as TF-IDF or word embeddings for feature extraction.

-- Model Optimization with TPOT:
+- **TPOT Configuration for Images**: Configure TPOT to handle image data and specify classification tasks.
-  - Leverage TPOT to find the best text classification pipeline, including model selection and hyperparameter tuning.
+- **Pipeline Optimization**: Allow TPOT to explore different image processing techniques and classifiers to find the best model.

-- Evaluation:
-  - Assess model performance using accuracy, precision, recall, and F1 score, and generate a confusion matrix.

-- Interpretation:
-  - Use techniques like SHAP or LIME to interpret model predictions and understand feature importance.
+- **Model Evaluation**: Evaluate the model using accuracy and F1-score metrics.
+- **Advanced Analysis**: Analyze misclassified images and explore potential reasons for errors.

 **Bonus Ideas (Optional)**:
+- Experiment with different data augmentation techniques to improve model performance on the MNIST dataset.
-- Compare the TPOT-optimized model with a manually tuned deep learning model (e.g., LSTM).
+- Compare the TPOT model with a manually tuned model to evaluate the effectiveness of automated hyperparameter tuning.
-- Extend the analysis to include topic modeling on the reviews to identify common themes.